-People whose eligibility is determined using MAGI rules can claim certain tax deductions from the IRS 1040 Form, regardless of whether or not the they files taxes (see SECTION 16.3.3 TAX DEDUCTIONS).
+People whose eligibility is determined using MAGI rules can claim certain tax deductions from the IRS 1040 Form, regardless of whether or not they file taxes (see SECTION 16.3.3 TAX DEDUCTIONS).
 People who claim such deductions must provide verification that the expense is or was incurred.
 Verification could include:

 - Receipts

 - Bank statements

-- Check stubs
+- Pay stubs

 - Previous years' tax forms